Donald Washington Sr.: Formative years

 As a leader, Washington founded the Marlboro Men, a group that toured Haiti, Jamaica and the Virgin Islands.
 He also performed with Donald Byrd, Jerry Butler, Nat King Cole, Sammy Davis Jr., B.B.
 King, Diana Ross, Neil Sedaka and Horace Silver.

 When not traveling, Washington jammed regularly in Saturday Nights at Natalie's Lounge in West Philadelphia.
 His students included Grover Washington Jr., George Howard.

 Washington was married twice and had nine children from his first marriage.

+Death

-He died on December 1, 2009 in Haddon Heights, New Jersey at the age of 79, following complications from lung cancer.
+Washington died on December 1, 2009, in Haddon Heights, New Jersey, at the age of 79, following complications from lung cancer.